Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/07-IPbus.md

 Hog can back annotate the included xmls with the SHA evaluated as described above.
 This can be used by software to correctly assess if the used xmls correspond to the firmware loaded on the device.

-You can acheive this by defining a dedicated register where to store the value of the [Hog generic](../03-parameters-generics.md): `XML_SHA`.
+You can acheive this by defining a dedicated register where to store the value of the [generic](03-parameters-generics.md): `XML_SHA` provided by Hog.

 The node corresponding to this registers is expected to have the following structure: